Ancientkingg/fancyPants/README.md

 Fancy Pants is a 1.17 vanilla core shader that allows datapack developers to add custom armor to the game with custom coloured leather armor.

+If you want a more optimized version of fancy pants that supports far more armor textures use [lessfancypants](https://github.com/Godlander/lessfancypants).
+<br>*Disclaimer: It does not support custom assignable colors and it does not support automatically animating armor.*

 **<u>Annotation</u>**

 Any pixel coordinates prefixed with `~` will be relative to the armor texture itself and will not be absolute.
 For example `~(0,0)` in absolute coordinates could refer to `(64,0)`, `(128,0)` etc. Otherwise, assume the pixel coordinate is absolute.